papyri/site-docs/checklist.md

 ### P.Kellis
 = _Papyri from Kellis_.
 Oxford. {ddb:p.kell}

  * I, Greek Papyri from Kellis I, ed.
 K.A.
 Worp, with contributions by J.E.G.
 Whitehorne and R.W.
 Daniel.
 1995.
 (Dakhleh Oasis Project: Monograph No. 3).
 Nos.
 1—90; nos.
 60-62, 82, 84, 88 and 90 are wooden tablets.
-[Oxbow] {ddb:p.kell;1}
+[Oxbow] {ddb:p.kell;1} [Online: Leiden](https://openaccess.leidenuniv.nl/handle/1887/9309)
  * II, Kellis Literary Texts, ed.
 I. Gardner, with contributions by S. Clackson, M. Franzmann and K.A.
 Worp.
 1996.
 (Dakhleh Oasis Project: Monograph No. 4).
 The texts published in this volume are numbered as follows: T.KellisCopt.
 1—7; P.KellisCopt.
 1—9; P.KellisSyr.Copt.
 1—2; P.KellisSyr.
 1; P.KellisSyr.Gr.
 1; P.KellisGr.
 91—94.
-(These Greek texts continue the numbering of P.Kellis I.) [Oxbow]
+(These Greek texts continue the numbering of P.Kellis I.) [Oxbow] [Online: Leiden](https://openaccess.leidenuniv.nl/handle/1887/9317)
  * III, The Kellis Isocrates Codex, ed.
 K.A.
 Worp and A. Rijksbaron.
 1997.
 (Dakhleh Oasis Project: Monograph No. 5).
 No. 95.
 A codex of wooden tablets.
-[Oxbow]
+[Oxbow] [Online: Leiden](https://openaccess.leidenuniv.nl/handle/1887/9324)
  * IV, The Kellis Agricultural Account Book, ed.
 R.S.
 Bagnall, with contributions by C.A.
 Hope, R.G.
 Jenkins, A.J.
 Mills, J.L.
 Sharpe, U. Thanheiser and G. Wagner.
 1997.
 (Dakhleh Oasis Project: Monograph No. 7).
 No. 96.
 A codex of wooden tablets.
 [Oxbow] {ddb:p.kell;4}
  * V, Coptic Documentary Texts from Kellis I, ed.
 I. Gardner, A. Alcock and W.-P. Funk with a contribution by C.A.
 Hope and G.E.
 Bowen.
 1999.
 (Dakhleh Oasis Project: Monograph No. 9).
 Texts are P.KellisCopt.
 10—52; O.KellisCopt.
 1—2.
 [Oxbow]
  * VI, The Kellis Literary Texts, vol. 2, ed.
 I. Gardner with contributions by M. Choat, M. Franzmann, and K.A.
 Worp.
 2007.
 (Dakhleh Oasis Project: Monograph No. 15).
 Texts are P.KellisCopt.
 53—56; P.KellisGr.
 97—98; P.KellisSyr.
 2. [Oxbow]